cyphercrescent/sepalsolver-doc/docs/source/Math.rst

        .. code-block:: CSharp

           double[] Linspace(double a, double b, int N = 100)
-   Param:
+   Parameters:
+       a:
-      | a:  The starting value of the range.
+         The starting value of the range.
+       b:
-      | b:  The ending value of the range.
+         The ending value of the range.
+       N:
-      | N:  The number of evenly spaced points to generate.
+         The number of evenly spaced points to generate.
 Default is 100.
    Returns:
        An array containing N linearly spaced values between a and b.
    Example: